yasirkula/UnityIngameDebugConsole/.github/README.md

 To see the syntax of a command, see the help log:

-`- cube: Creates a cube at specified position -> TestScript.CreateCubeAt(Vector3)`
+`- cube: Creates a cube at specified position -> TestScript.CreateCubeAt(Vector3 position)`

 Here, the command is *cube* and it takes a single *Vector3* parameter.
 This command calls the *CreateCubeAt* function in the *TestScript* script (see example code below for implementation details).

 Console uses a simple algorithm to parse the command input and has some restrictions:

-- Don't put an f character after a float parameter
 - Wrap strings with quotation marks ( " or ' )
 - Wrap vectors with brackets ( \[\] ) or parentheses ( () )